jodastephen/railmodel/CR2-Streatham-SWLondon.md

 * WIM-WAT changing to Northern (West End) at WAT in 25-28m at 12tph (+1m)
 * CR2 changing to Northern (West End) Southbound at TCR in 28-30m at 30tph (+4m)
 * CR2 changing to District at VIC in 29-31m at 27tph (+5m)
+* WIM-WAT changing to Victoria at VXH changing to District at VIC in 29-34m at 12tph (+6m)
 * WIM-WAT changing to BAL-VIC at CLJ changing to District at VIC in 32-36m at 12tph (+9m)

 From Wimbledon to Leicester Square (4m better)